 blue-violet and ultraviolet wavelengths and it has even been suggested that salticid anterior median eyes have three or four layers of receptor cells

 because they use three or four different receptor types.
 However, other studies have failed to confirm these claims.
-It is probably that each species has eyes with a receptor system that is appropriate for the
+It is probable that each species has eyes with a receptor system that is appropriate for the

-habitat and behavioural patterns it has chosen to adopt and that good colour discrimination is relatively unimportant for spiders.
+habitat and behavioural patterns it has chosen to adopt and that good colour discrimination is relatively unimportant for most spiders.